 An unhealthy workplace can create unnecessary burdens on nurses, making it more difficult for them to do their jobs effectively.

-This can negatively impact a nurse's optimism and self-confidence, eventually leading to nurse burnout.
+This can negatively impact a nurse's optimism and self-confidence, eventually leading to nursing burnout.

 "Take stock of your environment," says Baxter.
 "Are you working in a toxic environment?
 Recognize that sometimes a season is over in your life.
 Your season as a nurse for this employer may be over."